DCDmllm/Cheetah/README.md

 ## Citation
 If you found this work useful, please consider giving this repository a star and citing our paper as followed:
 ```
-@article{li2023finetuning,
+@inproceedings{li2023fine,
-  title={Fine-tuning Multimodal LLMs to Follow Zero-shot Demonstrative Instructions},
+  title={Fine-tuning multimodal llms to follow zero-shot demonstrative instructions},
-  author={Li, Juncheng and Pan, Kaihang and Ge, Zhiqi and Gao, Minghe and Zhang, Hanwang and Ji, Wei and Zhang, Wenqiao and Chua, Tat-Seng and Tang, Siliang and Zhuang, Yueting},
+  author={Li, Juncheng and Pan, Kaihang and Ge, Zhiqi and Gao, Minghe and Ji, Wei and Zhang, Wenqiao and Chua, Tat-Seng and Tang, Siliang and Zhang, Hanwang and Zhuang, Yueting},
-  journal={arXiv preprint arXiv:2308.04152},
+  booktitle={The Twelfth International Conference on Learning Representations},
   year={2023}
 }
 ```